 The same rules and criteria apply for both grants competitions.
 The Small Grants Committee and Embassy Grants Advisory Committee will consider partially funding projects.

-Complete proposals for small and large grants MUST be received by the Embassy’s Public Affairs Section at least 3 months (one quarter) prior to the implementation of the project.
+Complete proposals for small and large grants MUST be received by the Embassy’s Public Affairs Section at least 3-6 months (one-two quarters) prior to the implementation of the project.
 We will not announce decisions on proposals outside of the published timeframes.

 December 31, 2019 January 15, 2020